ts-azure-services/drift-primer/main-content/ddrift_narrative.md

 ## Data Drift Monitor
-One of the ways to keep track of some of these shifts is to periodically run a **dataset monitor** which specifically cmpares datasets over time and between different time periods.
+One of the ways to keep track of some of these shifts is to periodically run a **dataset monitor** which specifically compares datasets over time and between different time periods.
 Setting this up requires some configuration on the datasets to compare.
 In this case, both the baseline and the new batch of the `Data Drift Dataset` are discretely added for comparison, with appropriate timestamps. ![data_drift_datasets](./imgs/data_drift_datasets.jpg)